 As should be clear by now, debates about transparency in law connect with larger debates in normative legal theory.
 The case for transparency in a given context may rest on either utilitarian or deontological considerations.
 And the case against transparency, likewise, might be grounded in a right to privacy or on the basis of benefits of secrecy.
 As is frequently the case, some debates about transparency do not get very far, because the participants are operating on the basis inconsistent premises about the kinds of values that should guide legal choice.
 One way to move past this kind of impasse might involve appeal to public reasons--reasons that draw on values that are accepted in the public political and legal culture that do not directly invoke comprehensive moral conceptions (like Bentham's utilitarianism or Kant's deontology).

 Concern with process is ubiquitous in legal theory, and processes can be transparent or opaque.
 As a law student, you might begin to ask yourself about the effect of legal rules on transparency.
 Does this rule make the process more transparent or more opaque.
 When you encounter rules that render processes opaque, always ask why?
 There may be an answer to the question, but then again, there may not.
-One way to deal with this problem involves conceptual ascent--moving directly to address the underlying value conflict.
-Another solution may involve the attempt to refocus the discussion in a way that involves public reasons--reasons that appeal to public values that do not directly depend on comprehensive moral or political theories.

 Related Lexicon Entries